rsnapshot/rsnapshot/README.md

 pseudo-interval does the actual rsync, and all real intervals just rotate snapshots.

-For the full documentation, type `man rsnapshot` once it is installed, or visit http://www.rsnapshot.org/.
-The HowTo on the web site has a detailed overview of how to install and configure rsnapshot, and things like how to set it up so users can restore their own files.
+For the full documentation, type `man rsnapshot` once it is installed.
+The [HOWTO](docs/HOWTOs/rsnapshot-HOWTO.en.html) also has a detailed overview of how to install and configure rsnapshot, and things like how to set it up so users can restore their own files.

 If you plan on using the `backup_script` parameter in your backup scheme, take a look at the `utils/`-directory in the source distribution for several